Tyrrrz/Contextual/Readme.md

 }
 ```

-> Note, Contextual already comes with an implementation of `CancellationContext` built-in.
+> Note, Contextual already comes with an implementation of `CancellationContext` built-in, so you don't need to create your own.
 The example above is just for reference.

 ### Example: using contexts for logging

-Similarly, contexts can also be used for a logging implementation which does not require passing `ILogger` around:
+Similarly, contexts can also be used for a logging implementation that does not require passing `ILogger` around:

 ```csharp
 class LogContext : Context